 |Larceny Sixth||C.G.S. § 53a-125b||Up to 90 days in jail|

 |Persistent Larceny Offender||C.G.S. § 53a-40(e)||Up to 5 years in jail|

 In addition to the penalties listed above, a larceny conviction can impact your ability to get a job in the future.
 Employers are particularly concerned with this conviction because they need to protect their property and other assets.
-A larceny conviction could prevent an employer from hiring you and it is therefore important to fight the charge with the help of a New Haven theft lawyer as soon as possible.
+A larceny conviction could prevent an employer from hiring you and it is therefore important to fight the charge with the help of a New Haven larceny lawyer as soon as possible.

 Building a Larceny Defense

 Anytime you are arrested, you need to begin preparing a defense as soon as possible, even for a minor larceny charge.
 The consequences to you, your reputation, and your family are too great to wait.
-At Billings & Barrett, our New Haven theft lawyers understand the importance of reducing or dropping such charges and will begin working on your case immediately after our first meeting.
+At Billings & Barrett, our New Haven larceny lawyers understand the importance of reducing or dropping such charges and will begin working on your case immediately after our first meeting.

 We take a three-prong approach to formulating the defense: